YifanWang3744/Music-streaming-website/README.md

 # A Music streaming website based on database

-## Overview

-In this project, we implemented a music streaming application with basic functionalities where users can query songs, artists, albums, playlists, etc. Apart from this, the users can also create private and public playlists after logging in.
-Users can also follow artists of their interest and subscribe playlists that they enjoy listening to.
-We provide users with some recommendations on artists to follow and songs to listen on the home page.
+A full-featured NFT music player on [Ethereum](https://ethereum.org/en/) blockchain, with a decentralized music store that allows users to buy/sell songs with [MetaMask](https://metamask.io/) wallet.

-We use web scraping to get data from a music streaming website and load it to our database.
-We have 556 songs from 29 artists in our database.<br>
+Data is collected from a music streaming website by web scraping.
+There are 556 songs from 29 artists in the database.

+## Features
+Users can:
+- Query songs, albums, users, artists, playlists
+- Create private and public playlists after logging in
+- Follow/unfollow artists
+- Subscribe to playlists
+- Get recommendations on artists to follow and songs to listen on home page

+## Technolgies
+- Relational database
+- Python Flask
+- SQL
+- PostgreSQL
+- HTML

-## Description
+## Database

-The tables in our database are:
+The tables in the database are:
 * artist: refers to an artist (individual artist or a band)
 * album: refers to an album
 * song: refers to a song